Barolina/Leaflet-GeoMixer/documentation.md

 Option|Description|Type
 ------|-----------|:--:|-------------
-leafletMap| Leaflet map to add all the layers, that are visible in original GeoMixer map |`L.Map`
+leafletMap| Leaflet map to add all the layers, that are visible in original GeoMixer map |`L.Map` setZIndex| Set z-index to all loaded layers to reflect their order in GeoMixer map.
+Default is `false`.|`Boolean`

 Function returns a promise, that is fulfilled after all the layers are loaded with an instance of `L.gmx.Map`.